dertseha/node-webapp-template/README.md

 ** README.md, package.json, ...
 * Set up Travis-CI

+## Quirks and Hacks in the setup
+### BusterJs
+grunt-buster uses a direct dependency on github to use the new (unreleased) 2.0 version which allows multiple tasks.
+Although buster-configuration (the one in the indirect dependencies) has a problem with explicit (relative) configuration files, with the new grunt-buster plugin it is possible to specify separate tasks with each setting the config group to run.

 ## License

 The project is available under the terms of the [New BSD License](LICENSE).